DouglasMeloo/Find-It-Brazil/README.md

 # Find It Brazil
 ![Screenshot](./assets/images/homepage.webp)

 Find It Brazil is a web application designed to help users find a place to stay in Brazil.
-It provides a convenient and user-friendly interface for searching and booking accommodations in various cities across the country.

 ## Table of Contents
 - [Description](#description)